 - You prefer to install many Collectors, for example, one per machine to collect local files.

-Unlike Installed Collectors, Hosted Collectors don't require installation or activation, nor do Hosted Collectors have physical requirements, since they're hosted in AWS.
+Unlike Installed Collectors, Hosted Collectors don't require installation or activation, nor do Hosted Collectors have physical requirements since they're hosted by Sumo Logic in AWS.

-Because there are no performance issues to consider, you can configure as many S3 and HTTP Sources as you'd like for a single Hosted Collector.
+Because there are no performance issues to consider, you can configure as many Sources as you'd like, up to 1,000, for a single Hosted Collector.
 Consider setting up more than one Hosted Collector if you'd like to tag different data types with different metadata.